isomerpages/nea-cfhp/pages/faq.md

 **1. Am I eligible for the Climate-Friendly Households Programme?**

 To be eligible for the programme, your address should be registered at a 1-, 2- or 3- room HDB flat.
-If you are unsure whether you fall in this category, you may check your details on [MyInfo](https://safe.menlosecurity.com/https://www.singpass.gov.sg/myinfo/intro).
+If you are unsure whether you fall in this category, you may check your details on the Singpass mobile application.

 **2. I will be moving into my 1-/ 2-/3-room BTO soon.
 Am I eligible for the programme?**